The Floyd Rose-Fernandes Connection

 (注)左用の場合、パーツの供給上、標準のパーツとは異なる場合もありますので、あらかじめご了承ください。 | ③ Left‑hand Guitars

-Left‑hand models are not produced continuously, so some models may be out of stock.
+Left‑hand models are not produced on a continuous basis so some models may be out of stock.
 If you place a new order, the standard lead time is about 3 to 4 months.
 Price is 20% higher than the base model price.

 (Note): Due to parts supply constraints, some components for left-handed models may vary from standard specifications.
 We appreciate your understanding. |